What You Need to Know About Allowing Pets Into Your Charleston Rental

 Some Condo Associations Don’t Allow Pets

-If that’s the case, you can’t do anything about this, except to join another association.
-In this case, you might consider hiring a property management company in Charleston to help manage your investment property when it comes to dealing with your condo.
+If that's the case, you can't do anything about this except to join another association.
+You might consider hiring a property management company in Charleston to help manage your investment property when dealing with your condo.

 Noise Can Disturb the Neighbors

 If you allow dogs on your property, the dog will probably bark.
-In these cases, ask the tenant if the dog barks—and how much.
-It’s also probably a good idea to cross-check this with previous landlords (if any) and see if there were any complaints from the neighbors.
+In these cases (or during the screening process), ask the tenant if the dog barks — and how much.
+It's also probably a good idea to cross-check this with previous landlords (if any) and see if there were any complaints from the neighbors.

 Liability in the Event of an Attack